usecannon/cannon/packages/website/content/docs.md

 - `name` - The name of the NPM package.

+### setup

+Start the wizard to create or update a `settings.json` file for Cannon that specifies IPFS and Ethereum RPC configuration.

 ## Cannonfile Specification

 Cannonfiles contain a series of actions defined in a TOML file.